example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

 Case statements are NOT used inside resource declarations.

 **if elsif else** conditionals, like case, are used to execute different blocks of code and can't be used inside resources declarations.
-You can can use any of Puppet's comparison expressions and you can combine more than one for complex patterns matching.
+We can can use any of Puppet's comparison expressions and we can combine more than one for complex patterns matching.

 **unless** is somehow the opposite of **if**.
 It evaluates a boolean condition and if it's *false* it executes a block of code.
 It doesn't have elsif / else clauses.